AdguardTeam/AdguardKnowledgeBase/03.windows/03.features/05.extensions/docs.en.md

 This is a custom extension designed to fight the technique of re-inserting blocked ads - the so-called ad blocker circumvention/ad reinjection.
 Both are advanced anti-ad blocker methods that continue to rise in popularity among advertisers.

+AdGuard Extra is essentially a mini-program that changes the way pages work,and it does so in such a way that it becomes much more difficult for sites to use the above-mentioned functions to bypass blockers

 **AdGuard Popup Blocker**

 This extension prevents popup windows from opening when you view web pages.
 Some popups are considered useful – they may contain settings for site administering or additional reference information demonstrated upon clicking a link.
 That is why you can turn off the Blocker if needed.
 This extension doesn’t work on websites added to the AdGuard exceptions list either.
 It is turned off by default, but you can turn it on in the application settings.
 You will find more detailed information about this extension in our Knowledge Database.